elunna/nerfhack-changelog/README.md

 ### Reviving Zombies
 * Zombie corpses may auto-revive similar to trolls (Evil/xnh)
 * Cancelled or beheaded zombies and trolls don't revive (Evil)
-* If playing as a priest, you'll automatically suppress many zombie revivals solely through your presence
 * Wielding Sunsword prevents zombies corpses from appearing (Evil)
 * Playing as a priest reduces the chance of zombie revival by 50% (Dyna)